Less-Than-Truckload Costing Utility

 • No NULL values allowed in any required column

-• Service level values are case-sensitive and must match exactly
+• Service level values must be lowercase and match exactly: "economy" or "priority"

 • Weights must be positive numbers in pounds